 - Notes on the types of questions to expect

 Over the years, an important truth has emerged about the hiring process.
 A hiring manager wants to focus on your skills and experience, so don’t let avoidable errors be a distraction.
-The work of a talent manager is complimented by a candidate’s thoroughness and diligence.
+A candidate’s thoroughness and diligence complement the work of a talent manager.
 Together, the two parties work to make a strong first impression.
 When you’re ready, we can help identify your next project.